The Dreidel game is a traditional Hanukkah activity. Here's how to play dreidel, the rules and the meaning of each dreidel symbol.

-Be sure to check out the other posts in our Christmas Around The World Series.
+Be sure to check out the other posts in our Holidays Around The World Series.

 THE MEANING OF THE DREIDEL

 A dreidel is a 4-sided top-like toy that is used to play a game during Hanukkah.

 On the traditional four-sided dreidel are the Hebrew letters nun, gimmel, hay, and shin.

 They stand for the Hebrew words "Nes Gadol Haya Sham" which means "A great miracle happened there."